darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

     - first the _slope_ and the _lift_
     - then the _brightness_
     - finally the _saturation_
-- for each channel, the gamma-encoded data is linearised by applying `linear = gamma_encoded ^ gamma` (so it is scene-referred 0..1, but the encoding is linear, like always in darktable's pipeline; mid-gray is at 0.18)
+- for each channel, the gamma-encoded data is linearized by applying `linear = gamma_encoded ^ gamma` (so it is scene-referred 0..1, but the encoding is linear, like always in darktable's pipeline; mid-gray is at 0.18)
 - the HSV representation of the result is calculated; the resulting hue (from the H component) and the original hue are mixed together according to the _preserve hue_ setting to produce the final hue.
 This does not guarantee complete preservation of color, as the "original" hue was already recorded after the input matrix, and after this mix, the output matrix (see the next step) modifies colors again.
 - the output matrix is applied to each channel, which:
     - performs the rotation reversal (this is a difference with _sigmoid_: the latter always completely reverses the rotation, in _AgX_, reversal is up to the user)